gekatateam/neptunus/plugins/inputs/rabbitmq/README.md

       # and will be deleted when the connection closes
       exclusive = false

-      # if true, queue this message to be delivered to a consumer on a different channel
+      # if true, rejected message will be queued to be delivered to a consumer
-      # after message rejection on parser error
+      # on a different channel
       requeue = false

       # queue declaration optional arguments